 The Superstition Mountains are home to many legends, and the tale of Elisha Marcus Reavis is but one.
 For two decades he called the mountains home, living in hermetic solitude, venturing into society only to sell his crops.
 Whether it was from his mysterious nature or wild, unkempt appearance, tall tales of him were told even during his own lifetime.
 His reasons and motivations for living there are phantoms by now, but I decided to hike there to see if I could find out why.

-Born in Illinois in 1827, he lived an uneventful life, traveling to and from California and Arizona, looking for gold like many others, and finding no success.
+Born in Illinois in 1827, he spent his early adult years traveling to and from California and Arizona, looking for gold like many others, but finding no success.
 He married, had two children, but for reasons lost to time, eventually separated from them in 1869, and decided to settle near Wickenburg in Vulture City.
 Once the most productive gold mine in Arizona, where 5,000 men labored in the roots of the mountain, it’s now nothing more than crumbling bricks and wooden skeletons, wind and forgotten memories.

 Reavis then traveled east to Fort McDowell in 1872, where some say he bought a horse ranch with his gold earnings.
 He resided there until ’76, when some time afterwards, he decided to explore the Superstition Mountains, where he made his home in a hidden, fertile valley – he then stepped out of the history books, and walked into folktale.